Tampa Eviction Process: Hillsborough County Step-by-Step

 What notice do I serve before filing eviction in Hillsborough County?

-You must serve written notice before filing an eviction complaint in Hillsborough County.
-The notice type depends on the reason for eviction—Florida Statute 83.56 defines four categories.
-Using the wrong one gets your case dismissed, full stop.
+You must serve written notice before you can file an eviction complaint in Hillsborough County.
+The notice type depends on the reason: a 3-day notice for unpaid rent, a 7-day notice for a lease violation, or a 30-day notice to end a month-to-month tenancy with no cause.
+Florida Statute 83.56 defines each one.
+Use the wrong notice and the judge dismisses your case.

 3-day notice (non-payment of rent).
 Your tenant has 3 business days—not calendar days—to pay the full rent owed or vacate.
 Weekends and legal holidays don't count.
 The notice must demand rent only.
 Don't tack on late fees, utilities, or HOA pass-throughs.
 Adding anything beyond base rent makes the notice defective, and a defective notice means you're starting over.
 Use the Hillsborough Clerk's template or have your attorney draft it.